SUBZERO|WOLF KITCHEN DESIGN AWARD WINNER • September, 2017

 SAN FRANCISCO DECORATOR SHOWCASE MAGAZINE • May, 2017

-David Armour Architecture was pleased to support the San Francisco Decorator Showcase again this year, joining with the city’s fine design, architecture & real estate communities to raise funds for the San Francisco University High School Financial Aid Program (www.sfuhs.org).
-26 interior and landscape design firms were selected to transform spaces within the 9,000-square-foot mansion at 3660 Jackson Street into a design of their choosing.
-The 1907 home — first built for Rose and Alfred Sutro — boasts immense picture windows and gracious rooms that beautifully highlighted the designers’ striking contrasts in paint and pattern and elegant graphic finishes.
+David Armour Architecture was pleased to support the San Francisco Decorator Showcase again this 40th anniversary year, joining with the city’s fine design, architecture & real estate communities to raise funds for the San Francisco University High School Financial Aid Program (www.sfuhs.org).
+32 interior and landscape design firms were selected to transform spaces within the 11,000-square-foot mansion at 2698 Pacific Street into a design of their choosing.
+The 1904 home, originally by Newsom & Newsom, boasts a spectacular circular portico with white marble steps and a grand, elegant foyer leading to an oversized oak stair with a vintage stained glass skylight.
+With its intricate crown moldings, elaborately detailed plaster ceilings, richly crafted paneling and timeless floorpan, this home embodies the values that our firm holds dear.
 We hope everyone got to see it!
-In addition, DAA was honored to enjoy a special private evening as guests of Sotheby’s agent Rebecca Schumacher at their spectacular Sotheby’s Decorator Showcase Party – thanks, Rebecca!

-All the funds raised through the Decorator Showcase go directly to support the San Francisco University High School (UHS) Financial Aid Program, enabling over 20% of UHS students to receive financial aid.
+All funds raised through Showcase support the San Francisco University High School Financial Aid Program.

 VIEW PHOTOS of the 2017 house: dwell: a peek inside!

 OUR FAVORITE: don't miss Bibliotheek ("library" in Dutch) by fab designer Martin Kobus: Dutch Master at SF Showcase